productinfo/grids-weather-app/README.md

 ShinobiGrids Weather Demo App (Objective-C)
 =====================

 The ShinobiDataGrid, new in ShinobiGrids version 2.0, provides a more powerful and flexible way of displaying your tabular data than its previous iteration the ShinobiGrid.
 This weather demo app demonstrates how to make the most of the ShinobiDataGrid!
+There is an accompanying [blog post](http://www.shinobicontrols.com/blog/posts/2013/07/24/a-weather-information-app-datasource-helpers-and-custom-cells-in-shinobidatagrids/) explaining how the app uses data source helpers and custom cells.

 ![Screenshot](screenshot.png?raw=true)